This Commercial Lease

 Property Taxes.
 Subject to Section 10.2(b), all such payments shall be made at least ten (10) days prior to any delinquency date.
 Landlord shall receive invoices for taxes due and upon such receipt promptly deliver such invoices or bills

-directly to Tenant; provided, that Landlord’s failure to deliver any such bill or invoice shall not limit Tenant’s obligation to pay such tax.
+directly to Tenant; provided, that Landlord’s failure to deliver any such xxxx or invoice shall not limit Tenant’s obligation to pay such tax.
 Tenant shall promptly furnish Landlord with satisfactory evidence that such taxes have been

 paid.
-If any such taxes shall cover any period of time prior to or after the expiration or termination of this Lease, Tenant’s share of such taxes shall be prorated to cover only that portion of the tax bill applicable to the period that this
+If any such taxes shall cover any period of time prior to or after the expiration or termination of this Lease, Tenant’s share of such taxes shall be prorated to cover only that portion of the tax xxxx applicable to the period that this

 Lease is in effect, and Landlord shall reimburse Tenant for any overpayment.
 If Tenant shall fail to pay any required Real Property Taxes, Landlord shall have the right to pay the same, and Tenant shall reimburse Landlord therefor promptly upon

 (b) Advance Payment.
 Landlord may, at Landlord’s option, estimate the current Real Property

 Taxes, and require that Tenant’s Pro Rata Share of the Real Property Taxes be paid in advance to Landlord by Tenant, either: (i) in a lump sum amount equal to Pro Rata Share of the installment due, at least twenty (20) days prior to